sivalabs/sivalabs-hugo/content/post/welcome-to-my-new-blog.md

 ---
 Title: Welcome to my new blog
 Description: "This is my welcome post to my new Hugo based blog"
-Url: posts/welcome-to-my-new-blog
+Url: post/welcome-to-my-new-blog
 date: 2015-06-12
-Section: posts
+Section: post
 Slug: welcome-to-my-new-blog
-tags: ["welcome","blog","hugo"]
+tags: ["welcome","hugo"]
-categories: ["Development", "VIM"]
+menu: ["welcome"]
 ---

 Hey
 This is my new blog created using Hugo and hosted on GitHub Pages.